William Macready

 William Charles Macready (3 March 1793 – 27 April 1873) was an English stage actor.
+The son of Irish actor-manager William Macready the Elder he emerged as a leading West End performer during the Regency era.

 Career

-He was born in London the son of William Macready the elder, and actress Christina Ann Birch.
-Educated at Rugby School where he became headboy, and where now the theatre is named after him, it was his initial intention to go to University of Oxford, but in 1809 financial problems experienced by his father, the lessee of several provincial theatres, called him to share the responsibilities of theatrical management.
+Macready was born in London the son of William Macready the Elder, and actress Christina Ann Birch.
+Educated at Rugby School where he became headboy, and where now the theatre is named after him, it was his initial intention to go to University of Oxford, but, in 1809, financial problems experienced by his father, the lessee of several provincial theatres, called him to share the responsibilities of theatrical management.
 On 7 June 1810, he made a successful first appearance as Romeo at Birmingham.
 Other Shakespearian parts followed, but a serious rupture between father and son resulted in the young man's departure for Bath in 1814.
 Here he remained for two years, with occasional professional visits to other provincial towns.

 On 16 September 1816, Macready made his first London appearance at Covent Garden as Orestes in The Distressed Mother, a translation of Racine's Andromaque by Ambrose Philips.
 Macready's choice of characters was at first confined chiefly to the romantic drama.
 In 1818, he won a permanent success in Isaac Pocock's (1782–1835) adaptation of Scott's Rob Roy.
 He showed his capacity for the highest tragedy when he played Richard III at Covent Garden on 25 October 1819.

 In 1820, he played the title role in the tragedy Virginius by James Sheridan Knowles.
 Transferring his services to Drury Lane, he gradually rose in public favour, his most conspicuous success being in the title role of Sheridan Knowles's William Tell (11 May 1825).
 In 1826, he completed a successful engagement in the United States, and, in 1828, his performances met with a very flattering reception in Paris.
 In 1829, he appeared as Othello in Warwick.

 On 15 December 1830 he appeared at Drury Lane as Werner, one of his most powerful impersonations.
 In 1833, he played in Antony and Cleopatra, in Byron's Sardanapalus, and in King Lear.
 He was responsible, in 1834, and more fully in 1838, for returning the text of King Lear to Shakespeare's text (although in a shortened version), after it had been replaced for more than a hundred and fifty years by Nahum Tate's happy-ending adaptation, The History of King Lear.
 He performed at the Georgian Wisbech theatre (now Angles Theatre) and other theatres of the Lincoln theatre circuit run by Fanny Robertson.